 This workshop was developed as a single day introduction to backyard tanning.
 Using household materials and easily accessible skins, fish leather is something that most enthusiasts can tan.

-Salmon is an accessible beginners skin with a silvery grey finish appropriate for making all manner of clothing accessories and craft projects.
+We use fish varieties that are easily tanned for beginners that yield a leather appropriate for making all manner of clothing accessories and craft projects.

 - Instruction in the traditional brain tan technique for tanning buckskin

 - 3 days of workshop including 1 day skin softening endurance workout